 Except for the few times she let me use it as a young girl, I’ve never actually sewn on it, but that doesn’t matter.
 It’s the memories it evokes that gives it a special place in my heart.

-My maternal grandmother was a woman who had unparalleled strength of character, a woman who, despite never having attended a day of schooling, was one of the smartest people I’ve ever met.
+My maternal grandmother was a woman who had unparalleled strength of character, a woman who, despite never having attended a day of schooling, was the most intuitively intelligent person I’ve ever met.

-She came to live with us when my older sister was quite young, so I can’t remember a time when she wasn’t there.
+She came to live with us when my older sister by two years was quite young, so I can’t remember a time when she wasn’t there.
 She was the one who did the cooking, cleaning and a fair amount of the gardening.

 They say traits skip a generation, and I like to think I inherited her penchant for the domestic arts, since my mother had little interest in any of those things.

-I look at that machine and I can almost hear the hypnotic humming as my grandmother sewed happily away… our costumes for halloween, school plays or simply hems on pants for whoever needed them.
+I look at that machine and I can almost hear the hypnotic humming as my grandmother sewed happily away… our costumes for halloween, school plays or simple hems on pants or dresses.

 I sometimes wonder who, in future generations to come, will do these tasks, as sadly it seems sewing is a dying art.